chaunceygardiner/weewx-weatherboard/docs/reading-the-board.md

 `%X` is the station's own time-of-day format: `09:44:14 PM` where the station runs a US locale, `21:44:14` under most others.
-It cannot be pinned from the `fields` line — the board looks for the `%X` spelling specifically, so anything else blanks the corner rather than reformatting it.
+It cannot be pinned by editing the declaration — the board looks for the `%X` spelling specifically, so anything else blanks the corner rather than reformatting it.
 The lever is `LANG` in weewxd's environment; see
 [the time format](configuration.html#the-time-format).